Liang Qichao: As a journalist

 Liang Qichao was the "most influential turn-of-the-century scholar-journalist," according to Levenson.
 Liang showed that newspapers and magazines could serve as an effective medium for communicating political ideas.

 Liang, as a historian and a journalist, believed that both careers must have the same purpose and "moral commitment," as he proclaimed, "by examining the past and revealing the future, I will show the path of progress to the people of the nation."
 Thus, he founded his first newspaper, called the Qing Yi Bao (淸議報), named after a student movement of the Han dynasty.

 Liang's exile to Japan allowed him to speak freely and exercise his intellectual autonomy.
 During his career in journalism, he edited two premier newspapers, Zhongwai Gongbao (中外公報) and Shiwu Bao (時務報).
 He also published his moral and political ideals in Qing Yi Bao (淸議報) and New Citizen (新民叢報).

 In addition, he used his literary works to further spread his views on republicanism both in China and across the world.
 Accordingly, he had become an influential journalist in terms of political and cultural aspects by writing new forms of periodical journals.
-He published his articles in the magazine New Youth to expand the thought of science and democracy in 1910s.
+He published his articles in the magazine New Youth to expand the thought of science and democracy in the 1910s.
 Furthermore, journalism paved the way for him to express his patriotism.